 If you’re one of the millions (yes, really) of people who have visited Alton Towers over the years, you’ll have probably experienced the feeling of nervousness and excitement as you drive through the little, hard-to-navigate streets of the namesake’s chocolate-box village.
 The only thing I would advise you to do is to keep on driving.
-You see the name, ‘Alton Towers’ is actually quite misleading, as the actual grounds are located in an even smaller place called Farley.
+You see, the name, ‘Alton Towers’, is actually quite misleading, as the actual grounds are located in an even smaller place called Farley.
 It’s like the Glastonbury of theme parks.

-But once you do arrive into the grounds, that is just the start of your experience.
+But once you do arrive on the grounds, that is just the start of your experience.
 Whether you park as close as humanly possible to the main entrance, or you drive just a little further afield and catch the monorail, the scenery and the staff all make your time at Alton Towers that much more magical – it’s like you’ve been transported into a completely different world.

 Alton Towers is Europe’s joint-12th most visited theme park in Europe, with attendance breaking the 2,000,000 annual visitor mark in 2017

 Make the Most of Your Stay

 Ensuring that you have the best time, the Alton Towers Resort is fantastic at providing things for everybody to do.
 So much so that this overview of the theme park does very little justice to what you can actually get out of being there – so my first tip is that you really don’t know the magic of Alton Towers until you visit Alton Towers.
 Along with their world-famous roller-coasters (which people literally travel across the world to visit), visitors are encouraged to have a leisurely stroll through the centuries-old Gardens,